 The hardmode jungle is a deadly place, especially for Expert mode players.
 You’ll probably die a lot, so you should set up a small base with a bed to spawn in.

 With your bed set up, it’s time to search for some new ore.
-This ore is called Chlorophyte, and it starts to spawn as soon as you beat all 3 mechanical bosses.
-Chlorophyte will grow in jungle block overtime, so if you wait longer to mine it you’ll find more of it.
+This ore, called Chlorophyte, starts to spawn as soon as you beat all 3 mechanical bosses.
+Chlorophyte will grow in jungle block over time, so if you wait longer to mine it, you’ll find more of it.

 What you also might find in the jungle are large bulbs growing in the mud.
 DO NOT BREAK THEM YET, as breaking a jungle bulb will spawn Plantera.
 This is the next boss you need to beat, but you should prepare beforehand.

 Keep farming the Chlorophyte until you have enough to make Chlorophyte armor.
 Hallowed armor is good, but not good enough for this boss.
-You’re gonna need a good-sized arena, along with a ton of potions to buff your character into victory.
+You’ll need a good-sized arena and a ton of potions to buff your character into victory.

 Weapons such as the Magic Harp are good, as they allow multiple hits on an enemy.
-Chlorophyte bullets will follow enemies you shoot at, so those are also really good options.
-There are a number of ways to beat Pantera, so use whatever works best for you.
+Chlorophyte bullets will follow enemies you shoot at, which are also good options.
+There are several ways to beat Pantera, so use whatever works best for you.

-Beating Plantera unlocks a number of items, such as the Jungle Temple Key and the upgraded dungeon.
+Beating Plantera unlocks several items, such as the Jungle Temple Key and the upgraded dungeon.
 The Dungeon holds a ton of new enemies that drop gear and items needed to get some of the best items in the game.

-Exploring and farming here isn’t a completely necessary step, but spending some time here will net you some decent gear to use in the coming fights.
+Exploring and farming here isn’t a necessary step, but spending time here will give you some decent gear to use in the coming fights.

 The Jungle Temple Key that Plantera gave you will unlock the large, orange structure that spawns in the Jungle.
 To use the key, simply walk up to the door and unlock it.
-Inside the temple are traps and some pretty hard enemies, so be extremely careful.
+Trap traps and some pretty hard enemies are inside the temple, so be extremely careful.

-Place torches around you so you can actually see, and break as many traps as you can.
-Chests spawn here, which you need to loot to gain the boss spawn items called Lihzahrd Power Cells.
+Place torches around you so you can see, and break as many traps as possible.
+Chests spawn here, which you must loot to gain the boss spawn items called Lihzahrd Power Cells.
 Once you have finally reached the final room of the temple, it’s time to clear the area of danger.

-Place torches everywhere in the spawn room, and clear all the traps out.
-I like to block the entrance with stone or something so that enemies can’t come in during the fight.
+Place torches everywhere in the spawn room, and clear all the traps.
+I like to block the entrance with stone so enemies can’t come in during the fight.

-I should make the note that some temples are completely closed off by Lihzahrd Brick, which in that case forces you to beat him in another world.
+I should note that some temples are completely closed off by Lihzahrd Brick, which forces you to beat him in another world.
 Once you get his Picksaw, you can mine your way into the room in your main world.

-Use the Power Cell on the alter to begin the fight!
+Use the Power Cell on the altar to begin the fight!
 Golem isn’t an extremely hard boss, but he may still defeat you a few times.
-If you happen to run out of Power Cells, simply farm them on another world to easily get them.
+If you run out of Power Cells, simply farm them on another world to easily get them.

-Killing Golem will allow for one of the most difficult bosses in the game to spawn, so get ready for lots of fun!
+Killing Golem will allow one of the game’s most difficult bosses to spawn, so get ready for lots of fun!

-The Moon Lord is not only crazy hard, but also he is quite annoying to spawn.
-The first thing change you will notice after Golem is that a bunch of random Cultists are sitting in front of the dungeon.
-Attacking them will spawn the Lunatic Cultist, a small boss but still a somewhat difficult one.
+The Moon Lord is not only crazy hard but also annoying to spawn.
+The first thing to change you will notice after Golem is that a bunch of random Cultists is sitting in front of the dungeon.
+Attacking them will spawn the Lunatic Cultist, a small but somewhat difficult boss.

 After beating him, 4 Celestial Towers will spawn in the world, and you must defeat them all.
-Normal players will need to kill 100 enemies before the tower becomes unshielded, but Expert mode players need to kill 150.
-Only 2 of them really give me trouble, but they are more of a hassle than they are hard.
+Normal players must kill 100 enemies before the tower becomes unshielded, but Expert mode players must kill 150.
+Only 2 of them really trouble me, but they are more of a hassle than hard.

-After defeating the 4th tower, you’ll get a message saying “Impending Doom Approaches.”
+After defeating the 4th tower, you’ll get a message saying, “Impending Doom Approaches.”
 Only 60 seconds after receiving that message, the Moon Lord will spawn.
-He is considered the final boss of Terraria, although we’ll see what happens in the Journey’s End update.

 He is such a difficult boss that you should refer to the wiki for tips on beating this monstrosity.
-My brother and I managed to kill him several times using Cosmic Car Keys along with some powerful weapons, but we died many times in the process.
+My brother and I managed to kill him several times using Cosmic Car Keys and some powerful weapons, but we died many times.

-The worst part about this boss is that if you die, you have to kill both the Cultists and the Celestial Towers again, which can get annoying if you have to repeat this several times.
+The worst part about this boss is that if you die, you must kill both the Cultists and the Celestial Towers again, which can get annoying if you repeat this several times.

 Eventually, beating the Moon Lord will reward you with some of the best items in the game.
-It’s an annoying fight, but the rewards you get are well worth it.
+It’s an annoying fight, but your rewards are well worth it.

-Terraria is a huge game with a lot to do, and I only really scratched the surface.
-I didn’t even cover the optional bosses like Duke Fishron, or any of the player-summoned invasions.
+Terraria is a huge game with a lot to do after defeating the Wall of Flesh, and I only really scratched the surface.
+I didn’t even cover the optional bosses like Duke Fishron or any player-summoned invasions.
 For now, these tips are exactly what you need to do once you’ve beaten the Wall of Flesh.